skrattaren/apf.rst/apf.rst

   Coca Cola promotion.
 However, the idea was around long before then.
 See
   <http://www.snopes.com/cokelore/santa.asp> for details.

-  The modern red-and-white image of Santa derives from the poem "`The Night Before Christmas`_" (see the annotation for p.
+  The modern red-and-white image of Santa derives from the poem **The Night Before Christmas** (see the annotation for p.
 44), first published in 1822.
 Coca-Cola adopted him as an advertising symbol in the 1920s, and only since then have the colours become 'fixed'.
 However, it is worth mentioning that St Nicholas was a 4th century bishop, who would have worn